Klapmeier brothers: 1980s: VK-30, barn, inspiration for parachute, municipal airport

-In 1985, near the Sauk–Prairie Airport shortly after takeoff, Alan was involved in a fatal mid-air collision where the airplane he was flying, a Cessna 182, lost a portion of its wing including half of the aileron.
+In 1985, near the Sauk–Prairie Airport shortly after takeoff, Alan was involved in a fatal mid-air collision where the airplane he was flying, a Cessna 182, lost a large portion of its wing including half the aileron.
 The other plane, a Piper PA-15, spun into the ground killing the pilot, but Alan was able to maneuver a landing back on the runway by keeping high airspeed and using full aileron deflection.
 From surviving this incident, Alan sought to make flying safer—ultimately leading to the brothers' pursuit of implementing a parachute on all their designs starting in the mid-1990s.

 In 1986, the Klapmeiers hired their first paid-employee, an experienced welder and aluminum component designer by the name of Dennis Schlieckau.
-They then borrowed money from friends and family in order to build a hangar on the Baraboo-Wisconsin Dells Airport, and moved the VK-30 project from the barn to their new Baraboo headquarters with now only three other employees assisting them (a few years later they would build a second hangar for the production of more prototypes).
+They then borrowed money from friends and family in order to build a hangar on the Baraboo–Wisconsin Dells Airport, and moved the VK-30 project from the barn to their new Baraboo headquarters with now only three other employees assisting them (a few years later they would build a second hangar for the production of more prototypes).

 Their first display of the VK-30 was at the EAA AirVenture Oshkosh airshow in 1987.
-In 1988, the Cirrus team was gradually beginning to grow with over a dozen employees.
-That year the Klapmeiers hired a couple of their most vital employees to date: Patrick Waddick, Cirrus's current President and Chief Operating Officer (originally hired as an intern sweeping floors), and Paul Johnston, the company's Chief Engineer, also known as one of their most gifted designers.
+In 1988, the Cirrus team was gradually beginning to grow with nearly a dozen staff members.
+That year the Klapmeiers hired two of their most vital employees: Patrick Waddick, Cirrus's current president and chief operating officer (originally hired as an intern sweeping floors), and Paul Johnston, the company's chief engineer, also known as one of their most gifted designers.
 After conducting multiple stress-tests on the wing, the first VK-30 prototype was ready to fly.
 Both Alan and Dale wanted to make the first flight, but their mother would not let them.
 Jeff Viken knew a test pilot from NASA Langley named Jim Patton, who made the first test flight on February 11, 1988.
 They sold their first few kits at EAA AirVenture later that same year.
 Jeff and Sally Viken left the company shortly thereafter.